 Committee

-Foresters without Borders has a skills based Management Committee, with a Chair, and members appointed by the Board through an agreed process.
+Foresters without Borders has a skills based Management Committee, with members appointed by the Board through an agreed process.
 The Foresters without Borders Committee reports to and is accountable through appropriate delegations to the Forestry Australia Board.

 FWB Management Committee Members